Cyborg Speculations in Machine Metabolism

 Every time I put on my beat up hoodie which I wore at Burning Man, it takes me back to 2007.
 Unfortunately, I fear that this particular hoodie is going to be designated a rag by my girlfriend the next time it is washed.
-I've been looking for a replacement and finally have decided upon a unique Batman hoodie at this new cool website I just discovered called Moon at Midnight.
+I've been looking for a replacement and finally have decided upon a Batman hooded sweatshirt at this new cool website I just discovered called Moon at Midnight.
 I love their banner and home page content.
 It certainly is not your average e commerce site when it comes to attitude.
 The designs on the hoodies range from the classic Batman logo, to those featuring the Batman and Robin Team that takes the dynamic duo straight from the pages of DC Comics (I think this is my favorite), to the Batman v Superman Hoodie featuring Batman, Superman and Wonder Woman from the movie Dawn of Justice.
 Plus the site has t-shirts and, if you can believe it, even polo shirts with images on the back.
 Well enough about me.

 The Mechabolic: Overview

 The Mechabolic project is a large-scale bio-imitative installation of hydrocarbon based fuel production, transformation and consumption.
 Our goal is to create a fantastical, bio-machine hybrid environment --a burlesque of the "synthetic metabolism" of machines-- recasting internal combustion engines and petroleum fuels as their parallel animal organs and plant generated carbohydrate foods.